mitchv/javascript-sandbox/README.md

 # My diet meal planner
 Base

-Prototype a mobile-first layout that allows the user to easily select and compare foods.
+Prototype a mobile-first layout that allows the user to easily select and compare foods, save and edit days..

 variables:
 	TDEE

-	4 meals
+	# of meals
 	workout